THE HEAT REPEATS THROUGH THE WEEKEND...

 SATURDAY: NE 5-10 KTS WAVES: 0-2′

-TODAY: Mostly sunny.
-A few afternoon thunderstorms, mainly WEST.
+AFTERNOON: Mostly sunny.
+A few thunderstorms, mainly WEST.
 Hot and slightly humid.
-HIGH: 89, with cooler upper 70s lakeside
+HIGH: 88, with cooler upper 70s lakeside

 TONIGHT: Mostly moonlit.
 Slightly humid.
 Mild and calm.
 LOW: 60